 The last control enables the circular pad on the back of the camera (around the Set button) to shift the focus points directly without pressing any buttons first, just by tilting it (which is a bit fiddly on the 80D).

 I have illustrated this post with some high-quality wildlife images taken with the EOS 80D by Brendon Jennings, of Kariega game reserve.
 Brendon uses his 80D as a second body in the field.
 He has had his 80D in the field for longer than I have and kindly shared some 80D captures with me.
-I will be supplementing the post with more imagery from my own camera in the days ahead.
+I have also supplemented the imagery in the post, with images from my own 80D camera.